ansys/pyansys/README.rst

 PyAnsys
 =======
-Welcome to the PyAnsys Project!
+Welcome to the PyAnsys project.

 The PyAnsys project is a collection of Python packages that enable the use of Ansys products through Python.